Galway sheep

-The Galway is a breed of domestic sheep originating in Galway, in the west of Ireland.
-They are a large polled white-faced sheep, having a characteristic bob of wool on the head and wool on the legs.
+The Galway sheep is a breed of domestic sheep originating in County Galway, in the west of Ireland, based on the earlier Roscommon sheep of neighbouring County Roscommon.
+They are a large, polled, white-faced sheep, having a characteristic bob of wool on the head and legs.
 The outer lips are of a dark colour and dark spots on the ears are common.
 The average litter size is 1.45 in pedigree flocks.
 While a major proportion of ewes within the bred weigh 80–85 kg and have a litter size of 1.3, there is wide variation to be found.
 This breed is primarily raised for meat.

 History

 The Galway breed was developed in the West of Ireland, as a result of the importation of English Longwools from the late 17th century onwards.
-From the middle of the 18th century Robert Bakewell's Dishley Leicester, also known as the New or Improved Leicester, was exported to Ireland in large numbers, in particular to the estate of Bakewell's associate, Lord Roscommon, later Lord Sheffield.
-A frequent claim is that the Galway is our only native breed and in 1999 there were less than 1000 true to type Galway sheep in 39 pedigree flocks (a big increase from the 14 breeders in 1990).
-Practically all the breeders are west of the Shannon.
+From the middle of the 18th century, Robert Bakewell's Dishley Leicester, also known as the New or Improved Leicester, was exported to Ireland in large numbers, in particular to the estate of Bakewell's associate, Lord Roscommon, and later Lord Sheffield.
+The Galway is Ireland's only recognised native breed, and in 1999, there were less than 1000 true to type Galway sheep in 39 pedigree flocks (a dramatic increase from 14 breeders in 1990).
 The breed which developed was for many years known as the Roscommon, and a Flock Book of Roscommon Long-Wool Sheep was established in 1895, surviving until at least the 1920s.
-The Roscommon was a large, white-faced polled breed and, though classified as Longwool, did not have the very long staple characteristic of breeds such as the Lincoln and Leicester Longwool.
-It bore, as the Galway does, an almost uncanny resemblance to surviving prints and paintings of Bakewell's sheep, being perhaps, closer to the Dishley breed than any of the English breeds which were influenced by Bakewell's stock.
+The Roscommon was a large, white-faced polled breed.
+Although these sheep were classified as Longwool, they did not have the very long staple characteristic of breeds such as the Lincoln and Leicester Longwool.
+It bore, as the modern Galway does, an almost uncanny resemblance to surviving prints and paintings of Bakewell's sheep, signifying it was perhaps more closely related to the Dishley breed than any of the English breeds which were influenced by Bakewell's stock.

-In 1923, by which time the Roscommon breed society was ailing, a group of breeders in Galway founded the Galway Sheep Breeders Society at Athenry, County Galway, and inspected over 6,000 ewes and 200 rams, presumably sheep of Roscommon type, admitting 10% of these to the new register.
-It is probable that the selection was for a slightly neater type of sheep than the old Roscommon.
+In 1923, by which time the Roscommon breed society had vanished, a group of breeders in Galway founded the Galway Sheep Breeders Society at Athenry, and inspected over 6,000 ewes and 200 rams, presumably of Roscommon type, admitting 10% of these to the new register.
+The selection was probably for a slightly neater type of sheep than the old Roscommon.